thiagofigcosta/OS-X-ACPI-Battery-Driver/README.md

 ### Change Log:

+2016-06-28 v1.70.1

+- Fix bug involving BatterySerialNumber (always showing -Unknown)

+- Handle ACPI returning a blank string for serial# in _BIF (use "Unknown" in that case)

+- no longer setting Temperature when it is not available from ACPI

+- misc cleanup

 2016-05-31 v1.70.0

 - added SSDT-BATC.dsl which allows multiple batteries to be dealt with as a single ACPI battery